Herstmonceux Castle

 It is much easier to get here if you have access to a car and parking is free of charge.

-Herstmonceux Castle is closed for winter and will re-open in early 2024.
+Herstmonceux Castle is closed for winter and will reopen in May 2025.

-The castle grounds and gardens are open to the public 18 February–5 November.
+The castle grounds and gardens are open to the public 1 May–1 November.
 Admission to the gardens and grounds costs £6 and there is also a combo ticket available that also gives you access to the nearby Observatory Science Centre.

 At the moment, it is only possible to visit the gardens to see the exterior of the castle and guided tours allowing you to visit inside the castle are not currently operating.